Last updated: 03/26/2026

-Try our online travel insurance comparison tool to get quotes from multiple providers at once.
+Try our online travel insurance comparison tool to get travel insurance quotes for Ireland from multiple providers at once.
 For personal assistance, call our award-winning agents at 1-800-240-0369

 Over the last 12 months, the top three travel insurance plans purchased by travelers with upcoming trips to Ireland on Squaremouth were: